mjbright/LinuxConEU-ContainerOrchestration/ContainerConEU2016_Pres.md

 Container Orchestration Engines can be imperative or declarative Container Orchestration Engines should be declarative "desired state" not imperative "do this".

+It's no longer feasible for an operator to decide on which node to deploy especially when complex constraints exist
+- making use of specialized hardware, e.g. SSD best for some operations
+- adapting to hardware failures

 We'll see that Docker Swarm is mostly imperative for now, this has the advantage of being very flexible an operator can request changes precisely as needed.